magomimmo/modern-cljs/doc/tutorial-18.md

 ### Global profiles

+> ATTENTION: This part of the tutorial is no more valid.
+It will be
+> updated in the near future because it is based on a
+> misinterpretation of the featerues of [lein profiles][14]
+> features.
+Sorry about that.

 Say you want a set of plugins to be available in all your local projects managed by `lein`.
 I always want to have few plugins.